LANparties/awesome-lanparty-software/README.md

 - [eBot](https://github.com/deStrO/eBot-CSGO) CSGO Server Bot for easy match creation
 - [srcdstop](https://github.com/991jo/srcdstop) A CLI tool that shows how many people are on your SRCDS servers.
 - [gsltctrl_minimal](https://github.com/991jo/gsltctrl_minimal) a little script to manage GSLT tokens
+- [srcds-perfmin](https://github.com/OpenSourceLAN/srcds-perfmon) a little utility to track the performance of a SRCDS server

 ## Gameserver Configs